Pioneers Of Veganism

 Watson helped create a community devoted to living peacefully with animals and the environment through the Vegan Society, which served as the movement's founding organization.

-His efforts have endured as veganism develops into a recognized and expanding global movement encouraging kindness, sustainability, and conscientious living.
+His efforts have endured as veganism develops into a recognized and expanding global movement that encourages kindness, sustainability, and conscientious living.

 Leslie J. Cross

 He joined the Vegan Society in the early years and soon became an active member and supporter of veganism.
-The Vegan Society Sunflower symbol and its vegan trademark were largely created thanks to Cross.
+Cross largely created the Vegan Society Sunflower symbol and its vegan trademark.

 This emblem, which consists of a circle around a growing plant, was created by Cross and is now a well-recognized international symbol for vegan goods.